ObaraEmmanuel/Formation/README.md

 ### Installation on Linux

-Formation Studio uses TKinter and, depending on the verion of Python installed, it may not be installed by default.
+Formation Studio uses TKinter and, depending on the distribution/platform, it may not be installed by default.
 If TKinter is not installed, install `tkinter` and `imagetk` after installing Formation Studio.

 Install command for `tkinter` and `imagetk` on Debian Python: